coinbase/step/deployer/README.md

 1. Automated rollback on a bad deploy
 1. Assume-role sts into other accounts to deploy there, so only one `step-deployer` is needed for many accounts.
+1. Health checking the lambdas and Step Functions.